Introduction

 Once settled, we went for a shower—only to be greeted with freezing water.
 Later, we heard that the showers were actually hot, so either there was a temporary issue, or the hot water is only available later in the evening.
 The camping showers are more basic than those in the shelter, but they were sufficient.

 After freshening up, we explored the camping and shelter area.
 There’s a minimarket for supplies and a bar on the first floor of the shelter.
-When we stopped by, it was packed, making it feel quite small compared to the number of people there.
+When we stopped by, it was packed, which made it feel quite small given the number of people there.
 Paine Grande itself looked older than Grey Shelter, but its surroundings were even more impressive.

 Later, we headed to the kitchen and dining area for campers, prepared our dinner, and then went to rest for the night.